zerotohero-dev/z2h-stream/episodes/episode-037/composition.md

 >
 > **Beta reduction** has **nothing** in common with the `Array.prototype.recude()` that
 > we’ve covered above.
+>
+> Well, the only thing that’s common beween them is “*beta reduction*” is also a form of
+> reduction, but they are diagonally different things otherwise.

 [lambda-calculus]: https://plato.stanford.edu/entries/lambda-calculus/ "Lambda Calculus"